-The Department of Homeland Security and Criminal Justice also administers the Law Enforcement Academy.
+Sul Ross State University also houses the H. Joaquin Jackson Law Enforcement Academy.
 Cadets in the academy who are also students at Sul Ross State University may earn college credits for select Criminal Justice courses while attending the academy.
 These credits only apply to cadets enrolled in the SRSU academy.
 Further, except as required by law, the Department will not award or accept credit for any law enforcement or correctional (In-Service Occupational) training.